JTohall/Pands-Problem-Sheet22/README.md

 <br/>

 This was the first assigned weekly task.
 After completing week two lectures and labs, as well as doing my own research, I found the programme straightforward.
 I added the 'If/Elif' statements after seeing them in 'Wrt Tech's video on creating a BMI calculator.
-I thought it was nice touch to add some extra feedback in the output, letting the user know what weight range they are in as well as their BMI score, but it also gave me some experience in using If/Elif statements. <br/>
+I thought it was a good idea to add some extra feedback in the output, letting the user know what weight range they are in as well as their BMI score, but it also gave me some experience in using If/Elif statements. <br/>
 I received feedback on my weekly tasks from Andrew in week 7 and it was suggested that I get the output to two decimal places.
 I used the "str.format()" with "{:.2f}" to print the float with two decimal places.
 I was not familiar with this string format in week two, but I used it in my week six task 'Squareroot', so I had an idea how to solve this.

 <br/>